After a week of back and forth, Texas coach Mack Brown has officially decided to resign.

 "It is the best coaching job and the premier football program in America.
 I sincerely want it to get back to the top and that's why I am stepping down after the bowl game.
 I hope with some new energy, we can get this thing rolling again."

 Earlier in the week, Chip Brown of Orangebloods.com cited two high level sources saying that Brown would step down by the end of the week.
 Brown refuted the report and said during the Alamo Bowl press conference on Thursday that he would speak with university president Bill Powers and athletic director Steve Patterson before making his decision.
-He did so on Friday and ESPN’s Holly Rowe reported that Brown would ultimately make the decision on his future.
+He did so on Friday and ESPN’s Holly Rowe reported that Mack’s would ultimately make the decision on his future.

 Brown is 158-47 in his 16 seasons with the Longhorns.
 He is nine wins shy of tying Darrell Royal for the most wins in school history and is currently No. 10 on the FBS all-time coaching wins list.

-Brown won 10 or more games for nine seasons from 2001-09 and coached his team to a BCS national championship win in 2005 and a national championship appearance in 2010.
+Brown won 10 or more games for nine seasons from 2001-09 and coached his team to a BCS National Championship win in 2005 and a national championship appearance in 2010.
 It was after that 2010 championship loss to Alabama that things started to change at Texas.
 Brown has gone 30-20 since that game and 18-17 in Big 12 games.

 Coming off a 9-4 campaign last year, Brown promised his team would win the Big 12 and play in a BCS bowl.
 Even though the Longhorns started the season 1-2, they rallied to win six straight, including a 36-20 win over rival Oklahoma.
-However, a loss to Baylor in the regular season finale cost the Longhorns the Big 12 title and put Brown back on the hot seat.
+However, a loss to Baylor in the regular season finale cost the Longhorns the Big 12 title and put Brown squarely on the hot seat.

 While Brown ends his Texas career with a downward trend, he leaves the Longhorns better than when he found them.
 With Brown at the helm, Texas played in two national championships, won two Big 12 titles, went to 14 bowl games and finish in the Top 15 a total of 10 times.
 Financially, Texas football produced $103.4 million in total revenue and $79 million in net income.
 It also became one of the premier recruiting destinations in college football.

-But Texas has the money and the resources to attract the best possible coach, even one that’s seemingly locked up.
+But Texas has the money and the resources to attract the best possible coach, even one that’s already locked up.
 For the next few weeks, this will be one of the most scrutinized coaching searches in quite some time.

 - - - - - - -